soda-research/vitrage/doc/source/scenario-evaluator.rst

   bottlenecks and other performance issues.
 - During the initialization period the Entity Graph is built step-by-step until it reflects the current status of the Cloud.
-Thus, during this interim period scenarios that contain "not" clauses might "fire" because a certain entity is not present in the graph, even though it is present in reality and just has not been processed into the graph (since the "get_all" is not finished).
+Thus, during this interim period scenarios that contain "not" clauses might be triggered because a certain entity is not present in the graph, even though it is present in reality and just has not been processed into the graph (since the "get_all" is not finished).

 It is possible that this late activation of the evaluator will be removed or changed once we move to a persistent graph database for the Entity Graph in